-In many of these tax disputes, the details and connections matter a great deal: voting, car registrations, driver's licenses, social clubs, real estate ownership, local doctors, dentists and other professionals, bank accounts, and more.
+In many such tax disputes, the details and connections matter a great deal: voting, car registrations, drivers' licenses, social clubs, real estate ownership, local doctors, dentists and other professionals, bank accounts and more.
 There is often something that is left astray.

-Dates and spending habits matter, too, and the number of days inside and outside the high-tax state may be examined with credit card receipts and other facts.
+Dates and spending habits matter too.
+The number of days inside and outside the high-tax state may be examined with credit card receipts and other cold, hard facts.
 Days in the state for business reasons could have greater significance than personal visits.
-It is against this background that the

-NING and DING trusts emerged.
-Some marketers offer them as an alternative to a physical move.
+It is against this background that NING and DING trusts emerged.
+Some marketers offer it as an alternative or adjunct to the physical move.